Mitigating Misinformation Spread on Blockchain Enabled Social Media Networks: Blockchain Enabled SIR Model for Misinformation Propagation

-which is the probability that the transmission time lasts no longer than $t$.
-The derivative with respect to time $t$, denoted as $\dot{P_S}(t)$, is the probability density function (PDF) of the transmission time, i.e., the probability that a susceptible individual becomes infected at time $t$ since the contact.
-The CDF and PDF of the transmission time have the following properties:
+The derivative of (\ref{eq:S2I time}) with respect to time, $\dot{P}_{T_{S\rightarrow I}}(t)$, is the probability density function (PDF) of the propagation time, i.e., the probability that a susceptible user becomes infected after time $t$ since the contact.